Point of view in story writing is one of the first elements you need to know how to use as an author.

 You won’t stand a chance unless you prepare for the interview.

 You could see she had been drinking as she struggled to her feet.

 I am sure you have thought about moving, but you would miss your friends, wouldn’t you?

 The primary use for this POV is for giving advice, so it is more suited to self-help books and articles.

-It is rarely used in fiction, but Bright Lights, Big City by Jay McInerney is one rare example.
+It is rarely used in fiction.
+But Bright Lights, Big City by Jay McInerney is a rare example.